Understand the terms of your student loans and make a wise investment in your future.

 Instead of approaching student loans with dread, parents can also utilize them as a way to impart accountability lessons.
 “We talk with parents who want their students to borrow so they can have some skin in the game ... and can recognize that this is an investment, not just a free ride,” Ruby says.

 However, not all student loans are created equal (or are affordable).
-So to make an informed decision, you need to understand two key areas: your expected income alongside the terms of your student loans.
+So to make an informed decision, you need to understand two key areas: your expected income and the terms of your student loans.
 When you know both, you’ll be able to determine affordability.

 How Do I Calculate My Student Loan Payments?